Atlantic Salmon Fishing in Canada

 Perched on an 80-foot bluff overlooking the majestic Grand Cascapedia River, it’s the perfect setting for a salmon fishing trip.
 The lodge hosts up to 12 guests (eight fishing plus four non-fishing) in complete comfort.

-Well-appointed bedrooms, an inviting living room and spacious dining room with fireplaces create a relaxing atmosphere.
-A highlight of staying at Salmon Lodge is the spectacular view from our screened porch and deck overlooking the meandering course of the Grand Cascapedia.
+Well-appointed bedrooms, an inviting living room and spacious dining room with fireplaces create a relaxed atmosphere.
+A highlight of staying at Salmon Lodge is the spectacular view from the screened porch and deck overlooking the meandering course of the Grand Cascapedia.

 Mouth-watering meals, including fresh lobster, local seafood and sizzling steaks off the grill, are prepared daily by the chefs.
 The staff provide the most important ingredient of all—exceptional personal service.